Skip to content

 }

-4. Override GetCommandImage method to return the right image based on the command state:
+4. Override the GetCommandImage method to return the right image based on the command state:

 protected override BitmapImage GetCommandImage(String actionParameter, PluginImageSize imageSize)